simonbengtsson/vasttrafik-nara/README.md

 - Filter by direction
 - Line map

-### Dart cons
+### Running
-- No non-nullable types (!)
+- Clone and install Android Studio with the Flutter and Dart plugins
-- Semi-colons and extra parenthesis
+- Create a env.dart from env.dart.sample
-- Underscore instead of private
+- Choose a simulator or device and run the app through Android Studio

 ### Publish iOS
 - Update pubspec.yaml version number